 - 2 to 3 tbsp maple syrup - or to taste

 - In a small pot, combine the rhubarb, strawberries and water.
 Bring to a gentle boil, then turn down the heat to medium-low and keep uncovered on a low simmering.
 Stir often to prevent the fruits from sticking to the bottom.
 Keep cooking until you reach the desired consistency, in between 15 to 20 minutes.

 - When the compote is done cooking, add the maple syrup and stir.
 Set aside.

 To make the grain bowl:

-- In a medium pot, combine the grains and the almond milk.
+- In a medium pot, combine the grains and the vegan milk.
 Bring to a boil, then reduce the heat immediately to low.
 When you reach a very gentle simmer, cover and keep cooking at low heat for about 30-35 minutes.
 Stir regularly to make sure the grains are not sticking to the bottom of the pot.
-You can add some water (about 1/4 cup at the time) if the grains are getting too dry and still need to cook longer. *Start tasting the grains after about 20-25 minutes: stop the cooking earlier if you like your grain on the chewier side and let it cook longer if you are looking for a more creamy result.
+You can add some water (about ¼ cup at the time) if the grains are getting too dry and still need to cook longer. *Start tasting the grains after about 20-25 minutes: stop the cooking earlier if you like your grain on the chewier side and let it cook longer if you are looking for a more creamy result.

 - Once the grains are cooked, add the vanilla extract, maple syrup and stir to combine.

 - Divide the cooked grains in between 2 bowls.
 Add the compote on top and other garnishes if you want (hemp seeds, fresh strawberries, extra milk, etc).
 Enjoy!